team-nullptr/arkanoid/README.md

 # Arkanoid

 An Arkanoid clone made in the Bevy game engine.
+You can download the latest release [here](https://github.com/team-nullptr/arkanoid/releases/tag/v1.0.0).

 ## How to build